QUT-Motorsport/QUTMS_catkin_ws/README.md

 As there will be more and more nodes coming into play, another README is placed in the src/nodes folder.

 For details of how the nodes are used, check there.

+In short, roslaunch as mentioned above.
+This should fire up a roscore, then you can manually start your generated executable nodes.